 It's worth mentioning that no matter which spreadsheet app you use to open your CSV file, you'll still have to tidy up your spreadsheet a bit—for example, wrap or unwrap text, adjust column widths, that kind of stuff.

-Exporting Airtable to have a backup of your crucial data is pointless if that data is incomplete.
-With Zapier's Airtable integration, you can connect Airtable with thousands of other apps, so you can automatically do things like add form entries as new records and copy records from one base to another.
-This way, you can be sure your database contains complete and up-to-date information at all times.
+With Zapier's Airtable integration, you can connect Airtable with thousands of other apps, so you can automatically export Airtable to any of the other apps you use—not just a spreadsheet.
+This way, you can be sure your database contains complete and up-to-date information at all times, sending any new records wherever you need them.
+(You can also transfer all the existing data too.)

 Learn more about how to automate Airtable, or get started with one of these workflows.